St. Luke's

 Please find the home learning menus for the topic we are studying in the 'Our learning' tab to the side of this page.
 Please ensure that children complete their home learning each week either in their book on on their TEAMS notebook.

-home learning spellings and times tables autumn 1.pdf
+home learning spellings and times tables spring 1 2026.pdf

 P.E.